SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_5160_Service_Aggregation_Switch.md

 ### Traffic Profile

-This page displays information regarding the Traffic Profiles and assign a traffic profile configuration to a specfic Port.
+This page displays information regarding the Traffic Profiles and assign a traffic profile configuration to a specific Port.

 ### VLANs